TonyM1958/HA-FoxESS-Modbus/README.md

 ## Change Log
 v.1.5.2:<br>
-Add Language Code and Language Settings.
+Add Language Code / Language Settings at 40007 for various models.
+TBC, may only update on inverter start-up?

 v.1.5.0:<br>
 Fix input_type for EPS RCurrent, RPower and RFrequency.